Search

 Market snapshot: 2025

 The broader Myrtle Beach area has cooled in 2024–2025, with longer listing times and more sales closing below the original price.
 In June 2025, Myrtle Beach homes averaged about 121 days on market and roughly 78% sold below asking, which signals more buyer leverage in many segments (Rocket/Redfin market overview).
-The Market Common shows more volatile numbers due to smaller sample sizes, including an average listing age reported at 382 days in June 2025.
-Treat neighborhood stats with care, since one or two long‑tail listings can skew the averages (Market Common snapshot).
+This shift represents a notable change from the rapid-sale environment of recent years, giving buyers more room to negotiate on price, terms, and contingencies.
+Sellers who understand this new dynamic can position themselves more strategically from day one.

 Seasonal patterns that matter

 Hurricane season runs June 1 through November 30, with a peak from mid‑August to October.
 You can list during this period, but storms may delay showings, inspections, or closings, so build in contingency plans and clear communication with buyers (NOAA hurricane season).
+Smart sellers prepare for weather disruptions by maintaining flexible showing schedules, keeping documentation of recent roof and structural maintenance on hand, and working with agents who can quickly pivot when forecasts shift.
+A proactive approach to storm season can actually become a selling point, demonstrating that your home is well-maintained and resilient.

 Pick the right buyer window